Saints helped shape accused clergy list, victim lawyers say

 Even as the team’s attorneys went to court to keep the 276 documents from being released to the public, they said in a court filing this week, “Neither the Saints nor any of their personnel have anything to hide.”
 The team says it does not object to the emails becoming public later if they are admitted into evidence in the case.

-In a lengthy statement Wednesday, the Saints said its spokesman Bensel advised the archdiocese to be “direct, open and fully transparent,” when it released its list to the media and to make sure all law enforcement agencies were alerted.
+In a lengthy statement Wednesday, the Saints said Bensel, the team spokesman, advised the archdiocese to be “direct, open and fully transparent” when it released its list to the media and to make sure all law enforcement agencies were alerted.

 “Never did the Saints organization offer advice to conceal information,” the team’s statement said.
 “In fact, we advised that as new information relative to credible evidence about other clergy came to light, then those names should be released and given to the proper authorities.”